jocke1995/StortSpelProjekt/StortSpelProjekt/Tutorials.md

 ```

 ### UpgradeManager
-When you have made your uppgrade there is only one or three things left to do depening on if it is of type **RANGE** or not.
+When you have made your uppgrade there is only one or three things left to do depending on if it is of type **RANGE** or not.
-Firstly you need to add the upgrade to the list of all upgrade in **UpgradeHandler**.
+Firstly you need to add the upgrade to the list of all upgrades in **UpgradeManager**.
 This is done in the function **fillUpgradeMap()**.
 Here is an example with the two test upgrades:

 ```cpp